-Washington D.C. has decided that some of their traffic fines were way out of whack, and taken the interesting route of actually lowering these fines.
+Washington D.C. figured that some traffic fines weren’t quite right, and took the unusual step of actually lowering them.

 It is worth noting that very rarely, if ever, do lawmakers make a decision to lower a fine.
 They might remove a rule or change a law, but not actually lower a fine associated with a traffic offense.